draschke/rhel-create-xsa-python-runtime.sh/readme.md

-# This code was inspired by the examples provided in the Python repository of the SAP HANA Academy on GitHub
+# Create XSA Python Runtime

-# You can find more examples and resources at <https://github.com/saphanaacademy/python>
+## This code was inspired by the examples provided in the Python repository of the SAP HANA Academy on GitHub.
+You can find more examples and resources at <https://github.com/saphanaacademy/python>

-## Run this script to create a new XSA Python runtime
+### Run this script to create a new XSA Python runtime

 ```bash
 Usage: